 When all sub-systems are checked out and operational, check the unit on the operating radio channel.
 Monitor your radio receiver for any activity.
-Be sure you're not interferring radio channel usage.
+Be sure you're not interfering with radio channel usage.
 Put MODE switch in OPERATE and the READY switch in READY, turn ILB ON and break the light beam.
-You should hear the appropriate message on your radio.
+After a few seconds you should hear the appropriate message on your radio.

-6.6 ILB RESPONSETIME
+6.6 ILB RESPONSE TIME